A BRIEF HISTORY OF LINCOLN, ENGLAND

 In the late 13th century only certain ports called staples were allowed to export wool abroad.
 In 1291 Lincoln was made a staple, adding to its prosperity.
 By the 14th century, Lincoln had an annual fair and from 1409 it had two.
 In the Middle Ages fairs were like markets but they were held only once a year.
 Merchants would come from all over England to sell their goods at a Lincoln fair.

 In the Middle Ages merchants were organised into a guild, which looked after its members interests.
 Different groups of craftsmen had their own guild e.g. there was a weavers guild.
-The craftsmen's guilds fixed prices and hours of work and they inspected members work to make sure it was up to standard.
+The craftsmen guilds fixed prices and hours of work and they inspected member's work to make sure it was up to standard.
 They also looked after their members when they were ill or too old to work.
 There were also religious guilds in Lincoln.
 They helped their members in times of sickness and with funeral expenses.
 They also employed priests to pray for the souls of dead members.
 The largest was St Mary's Guild.
 Its guildhall has survived.

 In the 13th century the friars arrived in Lincoln.
 Friars were like monks but instead of withdrawing from the world they went out to preach.
 The first friars in Lincoln were the Franciscan friars.
 They were known as grey friars because of the color of their costumes.
 They arrived in 1231.
 The Dominican friars arrived in 1238.
 They were known as black friars because of their black costumes.
-In 1269 came the Carmelites of white friars.
+In 1269 came the Carmelites or white friars.
 There were also Augustinian friars by 1280.
-Another denomination was the friars of the sack, so called because their clothes were made out of rough cloth like sackcloth.
+Another denomination was the friars of the sack, so-called because their clothes were made out of rough cloth like sackcloth.

 In the Middle Ages the church ran the only hospitals.
 A leper hospital called the Hospital of the Holy Innocents or the Malandry was founded by 1100.
 It stood outside the town walls.
 The Hospital of the Holy Sepulchre was founded in the early 12th century for the sick and poor.
 The Hospital of St Giles was founded in the late 13th century.